ubco-W2022T2-data301/project-group-group28/Project_Group_28_Final_Report.md

 #### Summary:
 Based on the exploratory data analysis conducted we can conclude that that are numerous factors that influence carbon dioxide emissions.
 According to the analysis, there is a correlation between carbon dioxide emissions and continent, a country's level of development, how much electricity is used, and GDP per capita.
 The continent of Oceania stands out as having the largest carbon dioxide emissions, whilst Africa has the lowest emissions.
 Additionally, Carbon dioxide emissions are often higher in nations with higher levels of economic development and electric power usage.
 The investigation also revealed a strong positive association between GDP per capita and carbon dioxide emissions, which shows that carbon dioxide emissions increase with GDP per capita.
 Overall, the analysis suggests that countries' economic development and power consumption play the most crucial role in their carbon dioxide emissions.

-To learn more about GDP Per capita, you can find the full analysis notebook [here](https://github.com/ubco-W2022T2-data301/project-group-group28/blob/main/analysis/analysis1.ipynb), including the code and the data.
+To learn more about carbon dioxide emissions, you can find the full analysis notebook [here](https://github.com/ubco-W2022T2-data301/project-group-group28/blob/main/analysis/analysis1.ipynb), including the code and the data.